atlanticstarr1/dollarbank/README.md

 `ganache-cli`

-This will spawn a new blockchain that `listens on 127.0.0.1:8545` by default.
+This will spawn a new blockchain that listens on `127.0.0.1:8545` by default.

 Once ganache is running, follow the below to setup the dapp.

 ## Installation
-Clone the project
 1. `git clone https://github.com/atlanticstarr1/dollarbank.git`
 2. `cd dollarbank`
 Compile the contracts